Rusheeta/Embedded-Systems-Assignments/Interview Questions/Interview-Part1.md

                         char word[20]; //array is of type character with name 'word' and can hold 20 characters int array;     //array is a single integer variable and not an array.

-4. If the array is declared locally it gets created on stack.
+4.If the array is declared locally it gets created on stack.
 If it gets created dynamically then it is created on heap.

 5.There are 4 storage class specifiers available in C language.
 They are,